Musicboard-Berlin > Funding > Residencies > Ris-Orangis/Paris

 6 Application

-• Artistic project & motivation
+• project proposal

 motivation and presentation of the planned artistic project in the context of the residency

-including a list of artistic milestones such as shows, productions, releases, collaborations, awards and grants
+artistic resume and press information including a list of artistic milestones such as shows, productions, releases, collaborations, awards and grants

-• Three music samples
+• three music samples

 to be uploaded as mp3s

-• Scans of certificate of registration or personal ID (front and back)
+• scans of certificate of registration or personal ID (front and back)

 indicating Berlin as place of residence

-• for non-EU citizens: Passport scan
+• for non-EU citizens: Scan of passport and residence permit

 In each round of funding, applicants may apply for more than one residency.
 In this case, separate applications must be submitted.

+A sample view of the online application form is linked under »Forms and templates«.
+Applications can be saved and continued at a later date.
 Only fully completed documents can be considered.
 All applications will be handled confidentially and used exclusively for decision-making and funding purposes.
 Publication of certain relevant details is granted by the applicant as part of the application process.

 7 Selection Procedure